coolstar/Olympus/README.md

 The ETA for this tweak is sometime in sync with the release of the iOS 6 JB (since now there's only three devices that can use it for now (iPhone 4, iPod Touch 4, iPhone 3GS)).

 In the mean time, I would appreciate all the help I can get, so if you think you can help in the slightest, don't hesitate to fork this repo and create pull requests.

+##Compiling
+For compiling, use <a href="https://github.com/DHowett/theos">Theos</a>.
+You will need to get `libactivator.dylib` off your device from `/Library/MobileSubsrate/DynamicLibraries/libactivator.dylib` and place it in `lib/`.